EQUAStart/com_website/src/pages/index.md

 title: EQUA Start | The Evolution of Agreements
 meta_title: Home | EQUA Start
 meta_description: >-
   EQUA START simplifies agreements.
 From creation to execution, smarten your contracts into living adaptable core components of your organization.
-Create new businesses, and key business agreements such as owner, vendor, employee, and customer agreements with in minutes.
-Then breathe life into them to become living documents as decisions are made per the rules of these agreements.
-Reduces the amount of time and money spent while achieving peace of mind that all of your most important documents are stored as a single source of truth.
+Create a new businesses, and key business agreements such as owner, vendor, employee, and customer agreements with in minutes.
+Then, breathe life into your living documents as decisions are made within these agreements.
+EQUA Reduces the amount of time and money spent while achieving peace of mind that all of your most important documents are stored as a single source of truth.
 Get started now.
 heading: Lorem ipsum dolor sit amet
 description: >-
   EQUA START is a blockchain based company focused on simplifying business agreements.